mihanwp/MihanPanel-Lite/readme.txt

 5. MihanPanel User Profile Edit Page

 == Changelog ==
+= 8.4 =
+New Gutenberg block for panel widget
+Add new dashboard widget
+Show gregorian calendar when locale is not persian

 = 8.2 =
 A new modern theme was added to the user panel. (pro version)